marcopann/marcopann/README.md

 Don't forget to follow me on [Twitter](https://twitter.com/marcopannone95) too!

-Don't hesitate to get in contact with me, I am always open on sharing ideas, learning something new and expanding my network! 🌎🧬
+Also, don't hesitate to get in contact with me, I am always open on sharing ideas, learning something new and expanding my network! 🌎🧬